NiklasEi/bevy_game_template/README.md

     * Start the web build: `cargo run --target wasm32-unknown-unknown`
        * requires [`wasm-server-runner`](https://github.com/jakobhellermann/wasm-server-runner): `cargo install wasm-server-runner`
        * requires `wasm32-unknown-unknown` target: `rustup target add wasm32-unknown-unknown`
+       * this will serve your app on a random free port

 You should keep the `credits` directory up to date.
 The release workflow automatically includes the directory in every build.